awsdocs/amazon-emr-management-guide/doc_source/emr-throttling-error.md

 # Throttling Errors<a name="emr-throttling-error"></a>

-The errors "Throttled from *Amazon EC2* while launching cluster" and "Failed to provision instances due to throttling from *Amazon EC2*" occur when Amazon EMR can not complete a request because another service has throttled the activity\.
+The errors "Throttled from *Amazon EC2* while launching cluster" and "Failed to provision instances due to throttling from *Amazon EC2*" occur when Amazon EMR cannot complete a request because another service has throttled the activity\.
 Amazon EC2 is the most common source of throttling errors, but other services may be the cause of throttling errors\.
 [AWS service limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) apply on a per\-Region basis to improve performance, and a throttling error indicates that you have exceeded the service limit for your account in that Region\.

 ## Possible Causes<a name="emr-failed-to-provision-instances-due-to-throttling-causes"></a>